Cushing’s Disease in Horses - PPID Causes, Signs & Treatment

 - mild pain to palpation of tendons and ligaments in the legs

-Based on the history and clinical signs, the veterinarian may recommend one or more blood tests to rule in or rule out PPID as well as assess insulin status.
-Some tests are static, requiring only one sample (such as resting ACTH and resting insulin), while others are dynamic, requiring both “before” and “after” samples (such as the TRH Stimulation Test and the Oral Sugar Test).
+Based on the history and clinical signs, your veterinarian may recommend one or more blood tests to rule in or rule out PPID, as well as assess insulin status.
+Some tests are static, requiring only one sample (such as resting ACTH and resting insulin).
+While others are dynamic, requiring multiple samples to show the “before” and “after” effect of stimulation (such as the TRH Stimulation Test and the Oral Sugar Test).

-Which tests are recommended depends on a number of factors, including time of year, whether the disease is in early or late stages, etc. The Equine Endocrinology Group (EEG) regularly updates testing recommendations based on the latest research, publishing a diagnostic flow chart for vets to use.
+Tests for PPID and ID can take place on the same day, so results can be considered concurrently.
+Which tests are recommended depends on a number of factors, including time of year, whether the disease is in early or late stages, etc. The EEG regularly updates testing recommendations based on the latest research, publishing a diagnostic flow chart for vets to use.

 Treatment of Equine Cushing’s Disease

 According to the EEG’s flow chart, horses with a history and clinical signs of PPID and whose ACTH blood levels are above the normal range for the season in which testing occurred should be put on the prescription medication pergolide.
 The brand Prascend® is the first and only FDA-approved treatment for the control of the clinical signs of PPID, improving the horse’s quality of life but not necessarily extending their lifespan.